-This conjecture was formulated by Farb and Shalen \cite{fs}, which is an analogue of a special case of one of the central conjectures in the Zimmer program (see \cite{zi3,zi5}) concerning group actions of lattices in Lie groups on manifolds.
+The smooth version of this conjecture was formulated by Farb and Shalen \cite {fs}, that is an analogue of a special case of one of the central conjectures in the Zimmer program (see \cite{zi3,zi5}) concerning group actions of lattices in Lie groups on manifolds.
 For more details and the status, see the survey articles \cite{fi,zm}.

 As an application of Theorem \ref{th1}, we confirm Conjecture \ref{conj} for closed flat manifolds, as a special case of the following.
 Recall from Section \ref{sec} the definitions of elementary linear group $E_{n}(R)$ over an associative ring $R,$ the elementary unitary group $EU_{n}(R,\Lambda )$ over a form ring $(R,\Lambda ),$ the special automorphism group $\mathrm{SAut }(F_{n})$ and the special outer automorphism group $\mathrm{SOut}(F_{n})$ of a free group $F_{n}.$ Note that when $R=\mathbb{Z},$ we have \ $E_{n}(R)= \mathrm{SL}_{n}(\mathbb{Z}).$